What Was Freedom House?

 Freedom House successfully operated as a faith based three phase Transitional Housing Program in New Mexico for the past four years.
 It has been faithfully dedicated to restoring the lives of prostituted and sex trafficked women.

-We are determined to see women who have come out of trafficking or exploitation set free, through a three phase program over the span of up to two years.
-After an interview process to determine if Freedom House is a good match and the successful completion of a detox program (if necessary), these women will be welcomed to Freedom House by an excited staff of “life coaches” and counselors who will meet them where they are.
-They will live in this safe environment amongst other women who have come out of similar situations.
-As they grow individually, as well as together, they will see their lives transformed and renewed.
+We have been determined to see women who have come out of trafficking or exploitation set free, through a three phase program over the span of up to two years.
+After an interview process to determine if Freedom House was a good match and the successful completion of a detox program (if necessary), these women were welcomed to Freedom House by an excited staff of “life coaches” and counselors who met them where they were.
+They then lived in a safe environment amongst other women who came out of similar situations.
+As they grew individually, as well as together, they saw their lives transformed and renewed!

 Please Scroll to the bottom of this Page for our FREEDOM HOUSE PARTNERS section.